top of page

 Student & Adult Employment

-Inclusion Saskatchewan's Student & Adult Employment program is about assisting individuals to find real work for real pay.
-ETFs support individuals in their search for employment by:
+Inclusion Saskatchewan helps people find real work for real pay.
+ETFs support people in their search for employment by:

 • Working with employers and providing information on disability.

-• Offering practical tools to help the student create a successful bridge to employment.
+• Offering practical tools to help people create a successful bridge to employment.

-• Acting as liaison for funding for job coaching or other disability related costs.
+• Acting as a liaison for funding for job coaching or other disability-related costs.

 • Providing job maintenance support when necessary.

-Inclusion Saskatchewan’s transition planning service is designed to help any individual transition successfully out of high school and into adult life.
-We start the transitioning planning process as early as age 15, primarily focusing on advising individuals on how best to navigate a transition, making referrals and connections to other community-based organizations, and providing tools and resources for transition planning.
+Inclusion Saskatchewan helps students transition out of high school and into adult life.
+We start the transition planning process as early as age 15 and advise students and their support teams on how to navigate life transitions, make referrals and connections to other community-based organizations, and provide tools and resources for transition planning.

 Transition Planning